At our farm with my uncle and cousin back in the day.

 Meeting with then-Iraqi Vice President Tariq al-Hashemi and Dr. Ala Makki.

 In my classroom teaching in Woodstock.

 With my students and their parents at the Women's March on Washington.

 At Maria's in Woodstock organizing our first Swing Left meeting after the last election.

 My grandfather, left, was one of four grandparents of mine who survived the Holocaust and built a new life here.

-I’m a local teacher, a former U.S. diplomat who served with distinction in Iraq, and my family has had a farm in the Hudson Valley since I was a boy.
+I’m a local teacher, a former U.S. diplomat who served with distinction in Iraq, and an activist whose family has had a farm in the Hudson Valley since I was a boy.
 I am proud to have earned the endorsements of The People for Bernie Sanders and Justice Democrats.

 I served in America’s most embattled outposts in the Middle East under both Democratic and Republican administrations.
 After beginning my career as a CIA intelligence officer, I joined the State Department and pushed for peace in the West Bank and Gaza Strip alongside my close friend Ambassador Chris Stevens, whom we lost in Benghazi.
 I answered the call to help our country in Iraq in 2004 and became one of the longest serving U.S. diplomats of the Iraq War.
 Fluent in Arabic, I faced down insurgents to set up the first diplomatic talks between our ambassador, our generals and the insurgency.
 I helped bring warring factions together to create a constitution for Iraq and was decorated by both the U.S. Army and the State Department.